-Graduate salaries – what should you be offering recent graduates as an employer?
+Graduate salaries – what should you be offering?

 Posted on Friday, September 7, 2018 by Gradsouthwest Team — No comments

-Average earnings data for graduates is available to prospective students on the Government’s Unistats (https://unistats.ac.uk) website.
+Average earnings data for graduates is available to prospective students on the Government’s Unistats website.
+We believe the data suggests a sweet spot salary of £19-25K for graduates entering the workplace.

 The Unistats site draws on new data from the Longitudinal Education Outcomes (LEO) dataset which links student data with data from Her Majesty’s Revenue and Customs and the Department of Work and Pensions, to provide subject-level earnings data for almost 500,000 graduates from English universities and colleges up to three years after graduating.

-The tool is rather clunky, and designed for students to help them in selecting courses, rather than for employers, but a quick look at some of the data can reveal interesting salary data for employers too.
+The tool is rather clunky, and designed for students to help them in selecting courses, rather than for employers, but a quick look at some of the data can reveal interesting salary data for employers.

 Average salaries for all courses in the subject across the UK 6 months after graduation are: